micbuffa/WasabiDataset/README.md

 The WASABI RDF Knowledge Graph provides an RDF representation of songs, artists and albums, together with the information automatically extracted from lyrics and audio content.
 The dataset and ontology have the same root namespace: `http://ns.inria.fr/wasabi/`.
 All URIs are dereferenceable.

-The dataset itslef is identified by URI [`http://ns.inria.fr/wasabi/wasabi-2-0`](http://ns.inria.fr/wasabi/wasabi-2-0).
+The dataset itself is identified by URI [`http://ns.inria.fr/wasabi/wasabi-2-0`](http://ns.inria.fr/wasabi/wasabi-2-0).
 It comes with DCAT, VOID and SPARQL-SD descriptions.

 It leverages the [WASABI ontology](ontology) that reuses classes and properties from other vocabularies.
 Not all the terms needed to describe resources were imported in the ontology.
 As a result, the resource descriptions use terms from multiple vocabularies whose namespaces and prefixes are given below.